-Bilberry (Vaccinium myrtillus), also known as the Whortleberry and Blaeberry, is a small shrub found on heaths where it grows to about 60 centimeters tall.
+Bilberry (botanical name Vaccinium myrtillus), also known as the Whortleberry and Blaeberry, is a small shrub found on heaths where it grows to about 60 centimeters tall.
 You will find many eye formulas that contain it, including Eyesight Rx, a formula that improves close and distant vision within a few days of use.
 Bilberry herb has more than a dozen anthocyanosides for eye health and is a popular ingredient.

 It is not clear at this time what the ideal dosage would be.
 For the time being, 10 to 100 mg of an extract comprised of 25% anthocyanosides should suffice.
 This pill need only be taken a few days a week.